Window Shade Repair

 If you wish you had modern, motorized shades that could open with the press of a button but you don’t want to part with your existing custom shades, Bloomin' Blinds can help!
 Many styles and brands of shades can be retrofitted with motorization, allowing you to automate the shades you already love and even integrate them into a smart home app.
 Find out if your shades can be retrofitted for motorization; schedule a free consultation with one of our experts.

 Depending on the type of damage, we can repair most styles of shades.
-This includes roller shades, cellular or honeycomb shades, roman shades, bamboo and grass shades, sheer horizontal shades, panel track shades, and exterior shades.
+This includes pleated shade repair, roller shades, cellular or honeycomb shades, roman shades, bamboo and grass shades, sheer horizontal shades, panel track shades, and exterior shade repairs.
 We also work on shades from most major brands and manufacturers.

 Yes, we do!
 One of the biggest benefits of choosing Bloomin' Blinds for shade repair is that we come to you and repair shades on-site.
 You don’t have to worry about taking down your shades yourself or waiting weeks to get them back from a shop, because we’ll fix them where they are.